 Preventing a problem from happening in the first place is much easier than having to get it fixed later, and that couldn’t be truer when it comes to your teeth!
-Using the services listed below, Dr. Lively can help you catch and treat minor dental damage and tooth decay as soon as possible so it can’t turn into a bigger problem later, ensuring that your smile stays healthy and your dental appointments remain short.
+Using the services listed below, Dr. Lively and Dr. Hand can help you catch and treat minor dental damage and tooth decay as soon as possible so it can’t turn into a bigger problem later, ensuring that your smile stays healthy and your dental appointments remain short.
 To schedule an appointment with us so we can safeguard your smile, contact us today.

 Preventive Dentistry – Mangum, OK